drocheam/optrace/docs/source/details/sampling.rst

 ====================

 Optrace approximates optical effects by utilizing an Unbiased Quasi Monte Carlo simulation.
-Inverse Transform Sampling is used as method for non-uniform random variate generation and Stratified Sampling as low discrepancy method for the generation of the initial uniform random variable.
+Inverse Transform Sampling is used as method for non-uniform random variable generation and Stratified Sampling as low discrepancy method for the generation of the initial uniform random variable.